Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 * Not many interesting/noteworthy bugs to speak of, more time experimenting with styling and occasional Bootstrap conflicts

-* Contrast issues found with dev tools but easy fix with lighter shades of color
+* Contrast issues found with dev tools but easy fix using lighter shade of color

-* Layout issue, was fine for desktop and mobile but appeared on tablet, fixed with media query at bottom of .css
+* Layout issues appeared on tablet, headings appeared beside block text instead of above it, fixed by using 'class-row' class from classes page on lifestyle tab

-User stoty Testing:
+User story Testing:

 _Easily navigate the site to find what I need:_